By Caroline Young Bearden, MS, RD, LD, RYT

-Naturally, the National Peanut Board needed to get in on this remarkable product and try it out in the kitchen.
+Naturally, the National Peanut Board needed try out this remarkable product in the kitchen.
 I kept the recipes somewhat simple with the traditional green peanut oil, and spiced things up a bit with Oliver’s dressed-up, “infused” version of the oil, which has brown sugar, cinnamon, red pepper and chili powder.
 Yum!

 There’s nothing like freshly homemade pesto.
 Though its traditionally made with pine nuts and olive oil, I put a fresh and even more delicious spin on the Italian classic.
 Serve it on top of bread, pizza and pasta.

 Few days go by that I’m not eating hummus in some form or fashion.
 Whether as part of a snack or a meal, it’s both a nourishing and tasty topping or dip that I feel good about eating.
 Traditionally, it’s made with chickpeas, but these days, hummus is made with all sorts of ingredients from pumpkin to black beans.
 Lentils are part of the pulse family and are loaded with nutrients like fiber and protein.
 So, I chose green lentils as co-stars with green peanut oil.
 Serve as a dip with pita and veggies, or spread it on your sandwich or wrap at lunch.